 "So they pay for a membership only to find that the message they received is an automated message and not a message from an interested party.
 Consumers state they feel tricked into paying for a membership, believing there was an interested person."

 Remember what I mentioned earlier about how Zoosk does everything they can to turn free members into paying members?
-This is one of those tactics, and it makes a lot of members really mad.
+This is one of those tactics, and it makes a lot of members furious.
 Just another thing for you to be aware of when signing up for Zoosk.

 8. Zoosk will spam you, unless you disable your email settings.